romankis95/Ansible-for-beginners/README.md

 In this example our syntax is broken to this `Banana.Calories.Fat: 0.3` which is not the desired output.
 It also may trigger an syntax error because "Calories" has already a value assigned and it can't be a dictionary as well.

 Please remember that the order of properties in a dictionary doesn't really matter as log as it's correctly formatted.
 It does matter in an array.

+### Laboratory 1
+It's based on multiple choise questions and correcting some broken yaml.